I'm here to help your:

 Therapy Approach:

-Central to Dr. Darling's work is the belief that humans don't do things for no reason - behaviors serve us in some way, and we have the agency to decide when change is needed.
+Central to Dr. Darling's work is the belief that humans don't do things for no reason; thoughts and behaviors serve us in some way, and we have the agency to decide when change is needed.
 Rather than pathologizing struggles, she explores with clients what their behaviors provide and what they might cost.
 She believes that showing up to therapy demonstrates the capacity for change, helping clients recognize their innate "response-ability" - their ability to shape not just external goals, but internal freedom with far-reaching effects.

-Dr. Darling uses evidence-based interventions like CBT, ACT, and IBCT while maintaining genuine human connection.
-She's known for her authentic presence, appropriate use of humor, and willingness to be fully engaged in difficult moments.
+Dr. Darling's approach is both curious and direct.
+She uses evidence-based interventions like cognitive behavioral therapy (CBT), acceptance and commitment therapy (ACT), and integrative behavioral couples therapy (IBCT), while maintaining genuine human connection.
+She's known for her authentic presence, use of humor, and willingness to be fully engaged in difficult moments.
 Her approach honors both the complexity of human experience and each client's expertise in their own life.